LukeWood/luig-io/README.md

 My implementations focus on readability, following Keras best practices, and producing idiomatic abstractions.

-Due to the challenging nature of Reinforcement Learning, `luig-io` implementations tend to rely on low level Keras constructs, such as `train_step()` overriding.

 The algorithms are geared at
 solving the [gym-super-mario-bros](https://github.com/Kautenja/gym-super-mario-bros)
 environment.